Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • contact;

-First aid to victims of exposure to cold
+First aid for victims of cold exposure

 6. General warming of the body.
 It is important to give the victims warm tea, broth or hot food.

-7. You should also give Analgin (1 t.), Aspirin (1 t.), No-Shpu (2 t.)
-And Papaverin (2 t.).
+7. You should also give Analgin (1 t.), Aspirin (1 t.), No-Shpu (2 t.) and Papaverine (2 t.).

 • damage to tissues and blood vessels, as a result of slowing down blood circulation in the damaged part of the body (at –10, –20 degrees below zero);